SkiFilmReviews/snow-forecast-sfr/README.md

 # snow-forecast-sfr - V1.1.1
-Source code for the npm module that scraps snow-forecast.com.
+Source code for the npm module that scrapes snow-forecast.com.
 This is an unofficial scraper.

 ## Introduction
 Enough chit-chat, just show me how to use it in 5 lines.